-The flagship Chicken dum biryani of Indian cuisine is so popular for obvious reasons and you can’t escape from being mesmerized in this out-of-the-world aroma which is indescribable in words!
+The flagship Chicken dum biryani of Indian cuisine is well-loved for obvious reasons and you can’t escape from being mesmerized in its out-of-the-world aroma which is indescribable in words!

 I have made this chicken dum biryani uncountable time by now but haven’t shared it yet here.
 There could be two possible reasons behind this – one, I might be too possessive about it or second – I wanted my chicken dum biryani to look perfect, just 10 on 10!